 RJOC is what is referred to as a “Futures Commission Merchant”, more familiarly known as an “FCM”.
-Our client
+Our

-(RJOUS), except for Montreal Exchange (MX) positions which are booked directly to RJOC.
+& Associates LLC (RJOUS), except for Montreal Exchange (MX) positions which are booked directly to RJOC.

 Trades shown on your client statements, regardless of account type, except for MX trades, are held by

 RJOUS in segregation from the accounts of other brokerage firms.
 RJOUS executes, settles, and reports all

 your trade activity to you and provides RJOC (and consequentially to you) with a contractual indemnity

 assuring you that the trades shown on your statements are held by them as custodian.
 If, under any

 statement, immediately report such omission to RJOC Head Office Compliance since such an event is a

 violation of our operating policies and procedures.
 Conflicts of interest may still arise despite the

 intentions of our strategic planning to limit them.

 You can learn more about our firm at www.rjobrien.ca

-As an FCM, our business model is to act solely as agent, we do not conduct principal trades (i.e.: where we take
+As an FCM, our business model is to act solely as agent, we do not conduct principal trades (i.e.: where

-role for our retail clients is RJOC’s sole line of business.
+This financial intermediary role for our retail clients is RJOC’s sole line of business.